 - Place them in the mayo-egg mixture and turn them around to coat them all over (4).

 - Pick up each piece with tongs and place it into the container with the panko crumbs.
 Turn on both sides to coat it, and press down with your palms to adhere (5).

 - Heat the oil in a large, slightly deeper frying pan or cast-iron skillet.
 Once the oil is hot (but not smoking), add the breaded chicken breast pieces and fry them on each side for 3 to 5 minutes until golden brown and cooked through (6,7).

 - Place the fried panko chicken on paper towels to absorb the excess fat and serve immediately.

 - Use tongs to turn the pieces in the flour, mayo mixture, and panko breading; this way, you can keep your fingers clean.

 - Press the coating with your palm to ensure that the crumbs adhere properly to the chicken.

-- Make sure that the chicken pieces are thin; I don’t recommend trying to fry whole thick breasts, they will need too long to cook, and the breading will be too dark by the time they are ready.
+- Make sure that the chicken pieces are thin; I don’t recommend trying to fry whole thick breasts, as they will need too long to cook, and the breading will be too dark by the time they are ready.